ALVAROPING1/Trailmakers-LogicBlocksGuide/Logic Blocks Guide.md

 ### Compass

 Compasses measure the angle of the block relative to the closest direction to the north in the plane defined by the square faces of the block.
-They have a display which shows the currently measured angle, with a red section representing the activation threshold, and an output arrow and cardinal direction letters representing the angle.
-The arrow will always try to point north no matter the orientation of the block (will point in the direction closest to the north of the plane it is in).
+This is done by projecting the north vector onto the plane, and comparing a vector fixed to the block against that projection.
+They have a display which shows the currently measured angle, with a red section representing the activation threshold, and an output arrow and cardinal direction letters representing the projected direction.

 Its settings are shown in figure \ref{fig:SensorCompass} and are as follows: